goetz-markgraf/rust-fullstack/README.md

 # Beyond Javascript -- Writing a Web Application Full Stack with Rust

-Repository for the talk at c't webdev 2024

 This repository contains code that demonstrates the usage of Rust to develop a full stack web application.